FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Baselines and Methods

 PTN trains a deep feature embedding using 1-nearest neighbor with class centroids and soft nearest neighbor loss.
 Parameters are trained with meta-training and backprop.

-MAML is a gradient-based approach which uses second-order optimization to learn parameters that can be quickly fine-tuned and adapt to a given task.
+MAML is a gradient-based approach which uses second-order optimization to learn parameters that can be quickly adapted to a given task.
 We tailor MAML to \litw by pretraining the model according to the objective in Appendix~\ref{sec:MethodDetails} and then fine-tune during the sequential phase.

 Weight Imprinting initializes the weights of a cosine classifier as the class centroids, then fine-tunes with a learnable temperature.
 For further analysis of Weight Imprinting and comparison to \ET~see Appendix~\ref{sec:WIAblate}.